-- Emergency services from network providers or out-of-network providers. - Urgently needed care from network providers. - Urgently needed care from out-of-network providers when you can't get to network providers (for example, when you are outside the plan's service area). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are outside the plan's service area.
+- Emergency services from network providers or out-of-network providers. - Urgently needed care from network providers. - Urgently needed care from out-of-network providers when you can't get to a network provider (for example, when you are outside the plan's service area or you need immediate care during the weekend). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are outside the plan's service area.
 (Please call Customer Care before you leave the service area.
 We can help you get dialysis while you are away.) - Flu shots, COVID-19 vaccinations, hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Routine women's health care and family planning services.
-This includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Additionally, if you are eligible to get services from Indian health providers, you may use these providers without a referral. - All covered preventive services as long as you get them from a network provider. - Outpatient mental health and substance abuse medication management, assessments, consultation and therapy with in network providers. - Emergency or crisis treatment for mental health and substance abuse problems.
+This includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Additionally, if you are eligible to get services from Indian health providers, you may use these providers without a referral.

+- All covered preventive services as long as you get them from a network provider. - Outpatient mental health and substance abuse medication management, assessments, consultation and therapy with in network providers. - Emergency or crisis treatment for mental health and substance abuse problems.